-You won’t have this problem when visiting El Choco.
+You won’t have this problem when visiting El Choco going on the Pacific coast.
 You’ll be most of the time alone on the beach, surrounded by lush vegetation, fantastic landscapes, and exotic animals.
 Here are three of my favorite areas.

 Capurganá & Sapzurro

-Capurganá and Sapzurro are Caribbean Coastal villages.
+Capurganá and Sapzurro are villages from the Colombia Caribbean Coast.
 Since these locations are hidden in the Darien Gap, national and foreign visitors tend to overlook their splendid shores.
 What a mistake!
 The clear blue ocean and the local beaches are ideal for a peaceful time.